 Individual targets in English and Maths are discussed with children and shared with parents each time they are set and achieved to ensure that parents are fully aware of their child’s next steps in learning.
 National Curriculum Tests (SATS) are administered at the end of each Key Stage i.e. KS.1 - Year 2 (to confirm teacher assessment only) and KS2 - Year 6.
 Teacher assessments are an integral part of the recording cycle of each child's progress.
 We use Classroom Monitor to track each child's progress against the national curriculum programmes of study across the curriculum.

-Classroom Monitor is used firstly, as a tool to support accurate assessment judgements.
-Teachers use this to inform their own teacher assessments.
+Pira and Puma assessments are used as a tool to support accurate assessment judgements.
+Teachers use these to inform their own teacher assessments.
 Assessments are then moderated for reliability and accuracy within our academy key stage team.
 They are then moderated with teachers from other Aspire academies teaching in the same year group.
 Finally, subject leaders sample 10% of each cohort's work in their specialist area for accuracy of assessment.
 Subject specialists focus on the accuracy of assessment across all ability groups through sampling, however they pay particular attention to the progress of the most able to ensure that there has been sufficient challenge and aspiration.
 This forms our '5 point' process of ensuring that our assessments are accurate, valid and reliable.

 Early Years Foundation Stage (EYFS)